Alex313031/ThoriumOS/README.md

 - When running './build_packages' append `--nowithdebug` \
 &nbsp; - *This builds chromeos-base/chrome (Chromium) locally instead of downloading prebuilt binaries from google storage.*

-The .zips in Releases contain **chromiumos_image.bin** which can be flashed to a USB Drive with https://www.balena.io/etcher/, dd, or cros_flash and booted on most processors supporting SSE3 or later.
+The .zips in Releases contain **chromiumos_image.bin** which can be flashed to a USB Drive with https://www.balena.io/etcher/, *dd*, or *cros_flash* and booted on most processors supporting SSE3 or later.
+NOTE: NVidia is not supported. (yet)